애플리케이션 계층 기초: socket, HTTP, web cache - Computer Networking 2

 • may have dynamic IP addresses

-• process sends/receives messages to/from soket
+• process sends/receives messages to/from socket

 • socket analogous to door